 The University statement is more about coursework than dissertations, but you can replace "instructor" with "advisor" to adapt it for dissertation research.
 Large language models (LLMs, like GPT, Copilot, Gemini, etc.) can be helpful for brainstorming ideas, finding relevant literature, and refining your sentence structure and grammar, among other tasks.
 But, LLMs are also prone to "hallucinations," in which they may confidently state false information.
-This is especially true for high-level PhD research.
 It is your responsibility to critically assess any LLM output, whether an idea, a citation, or a revised sentence.
 Or, quoting from Copilot's response to my prompt for a hallucination warning: "Trust, but verify.
 Your academic integrity and the quality of your research depend on it.
 Stay vigilant, stay critical."
+Further, they may steal your ideas and give them to another user, and you may not upload any non-public data.